-Access and visibility refer to the transportation network that offers customers convenient accessibility. whether by private vehicle, car share, foot, bike, or public transit, and the visibility of businesses to customers and passersby.
-Blandford Village Center is easily accessible by car, bicycle and foot.
-There is currently no public transportation, however the neighboring town of Chester has been actively promoting the Chester Railway Station as a passenger stop on the hoped for East West Rail project.
-When this project comes to fruition, Blandford residents should benefit by having convenient access to the rail system.
-The possible addition of a Mass Turnpike entrance in Blandford has been a topic of conversation in recent years.
-A non-binding vote on the issue in June 2020 garnered a 16% voter turnout, with 56% opposed and 44% in favor.
+Access and visibility refer to the transportation network that offers customers convenient accessibility, whether by private vehicle, car share, foot, bike, or public transit, and the visibility of businesses to customers and passersby.
+Chester Village Center is easily accessible by car, bicycle and foot.
+There is currently no public transportation, however the Town has been actively promoting the Chester Railway Station as a passenger stop on the hoped for East West Rail project.
 Some unsafe pedestrian conditions and street crossings exist, and some sidewalks do not meet ADA accessibility criteria.
-Businesses and destinations directly on the street are visible, however updates in wayfinding, signage, facades, and lighting would greatly enhance the ability for potential customers and patrons to discover hidden gems located in the Project Area and beyond.
+Businesses directly on the street are visible, but it is difficult to distinguish between residences and businesses that are located in residential buildings.
+Updates in wayfinding, signage, facades, and lighting would greatly enhance the ability for potential customers and patrons to discover hidden gems that abound.